Jury still out on omicron and vaccines, says EU drugs regulator | DW | 11.01.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-The European Union's medicines regulator says more data is needed to understand if the omicron strain can dodge vaccines.
+The European Union's medicines regulator says more data is needed to understand whether the omicron variant can dodge vaccines.
 World Health Organization experts have recommended regular adjustments to existing vaccines.

-The European Medicines Agency on Tuesday said more information is needed to understand the impact of the omicron variant on currently approved COVID-19 vaccines.
+The European Medicines Agency on Tuesday said more information was needed to understand the impact of the omicron variant on currently approved COVID-19 vaccines.

 Preliminary data indicates that vaccines still provide effective protection against severe disease and hospitalization, the EMA said.

-However, the agency added more data is needed to understand the impact of the highly contagious variant.
+The agency added that more data is needed to understand the impact of the highly contagious variant.

 Cavaleri said countries in the European Union were "moving towards" the SARS-CoV-2 virus that causes COVID-19 becoming endemic — mainly due to the Omicron variant.